-- 1 Press and hold the Sleep/Wake button until the slider appears on the screen. - 2 Drag the slider to the right.
-The iPhone powers down. - 3 Press and hold the Sleep/Wake button until you see the Apple logo on the screen.
+- 1) Press and hold the Sleep/Wake button until the slider appears on the screen. - 2 Drag the slider to the right.
+The iPhone powers down and the screen goes completely dark. - Press and hold the Sleep/Wake button until you see the Apple logo on the screen.
 The iPhone restarts.
 When the Home screen appears, try using the iPhone again.
 If the problem is solved, you're done.